jatin69/mca201-DS-project/README.md

 - Code Style : Google
 - Goto Setting > Editor > source formatter and choose Google
 - On code editor screen, Right click and `format use AStyle` to format.
+- Codeblocks is not auto-wrapping after 80 chars.
+So using VS code default formatting.
 - If you want to switch to dark color theme [follow this video](https://www.youtube.com/watch?v=H-7uVSrnrnU)